wraithan/resume/docs/projects.rst

 * Built a monitoring system for my house, temp, light, humidity and cat door.
-* Built a media keyboard (play/pause/back/forward/volume) where I had to patch the firmware that comes with the chip to better adhear to the USB HID spec.
+* Built a media keyboard (play/pause/back/forward/volume) where I had to patch the firmware that comes with the chip to better adhere to the USB HID spec.
 * In the process of building a bike computer with GPS, heart rate, cadence and a light system.
 * In the process of building a monitoring system for my smoker.